codykcooper/codykcooper.github.io/_posts/2018-09-17-some-online-experiments.md

-Below is a list of online experiments I built a few years back using [jsPsych](https://www.jspsych.org/) a few years ago when in grad school.
-The code in the linked repo was used to prototype complex online experiments to study decision making under different contexts (e.g., food choice while multitasking).
-These were all built on an older version of jsPsych, so they could all likely be improved by being updated to work with the most recent version of jsPsych.
+Below is a list of online experiments I built a few years back while in grad school using [jsPsych](https://www.jspsych.org/).
+All the examples below were used to prototype complex online experiments to study decision making under different contexts (e.g., food choice while multitasking).
+These were all built using an older version of jsPsych, so they could all be improved by being updated to work with the most recent version.

-When I was working on these experiments I was able to embed them with a Qualtrics survey, however it appears there have been changes to the Qualtrics engine that broke the old approach.
+When I was working on these experiments I was able to embed them within a Qualtrics survey, however it appears there have been changes to the Qualtrics engine that broke my old approach.
 There may be a way to get these to integrate with the new engine, but I haven't figured it out yet.
 The author of jsPsych has provided other tools to help distribute the experiments.